MateoLa/avatares/README.md

 ### Preparing your views

-For rendering an image_tag for an user's avatar:
+For rendering an user's avatar:

 ```ruby
 <%= image_tag main_app.url_for(@user.avatar), id: "avataresAvatar" if @user.avatar.attached? %>